codaxy/cxjs-home-expenses-app-tutorial/tutorial/setup.md

 This will save the theme package to the `node_modules` folder and update our `package.json` file.

-Since Material theme has it's own icons and fonts, we need to

 Next, we need to update the `index.scss` file inside the `app` folder:

 #### app/index.scss